nasseh98/Shakir_Hardware/README.md

 # 🛠️ Hardware Shop Website

-A modern, responsive, and interactive **Hardware Shop Website** built using **HTML, CSS, and JavaScript**.
+A modern, responsive, and interactive **Hardware Shop Website** built using **HTML, CSS, and JavaScript that also includes a google maps API**.
-This project simulates a basic e-commerce experience with product listings, cart management, checkout, and an admin interface for uploading products.
+This project simulates a basic e-commerce experience with product listings, cart management, checkout, and an admin interface for uploading products by categories and price.

 ---